project-image

 A Quiet Week

-12 months ago – Tue, Mar 11, 2025 at 04:25:02 PM
+about 1 year ago – Tue, Mar 11, 2025 at 04:25:02 PM

 Good day!
 We're going to have a small update today.
 Basically, we are in the middle of a lot of things with squaring away the Gloomhaven re-production, proofing the RPG book, and approving miniatures for the miniatures project, and don't really have any more solid news on any of them.